ezoehunt/alopex-protos/tabzero/README.md

   * Open the search screen again, and tap the search field at the top of the keyboard screen.
   * Select the first result ("new york news") *to launch a new Browser Tab for this search result.*
   * Tap the first article about NYC schools to go to that article.
-  * Again you'll see the "<" arrow is enabled to allow you to go back to the search results and choose a different link.
+  * Again you'll see the "<" arrow is enabled to allow you to go back and forth between these 2 pages.
   * Note: on the Yahoo search results page, you could also long-press any link to open it in a new Browser Tab (not hooked up in this prototype).
 * **Search from inside an app/webapp/site.**
   * Open your Tab Manager, and tap the Email Compose Tab.